-Metrics, Semantics, and Knowledge in the age of AI
+Metrics, Semantics, and Knowledge in the Age of AI

-The debate has intensified as AI-powered tools promise to bypass traditional layers.
+The debate has intensified as AI-powered tools promise to skip traditional data layers entirely.
 But can AI truly deliver reliable insights without a foundation of governed business logic and rich contextual knowledge?
-The future calls for reinventing our semantic foundations as AI-native, flexible, and dynamic components that combine the precision of metric layers with the contextual intelligence of knowledge graphs.
+The short answer is no---and this guide explains why, while charting a path forward.

 In this guide, we will: